 - No, they don’t join.

-- And why?
+- Why is that so?
 Do they regard this as your personal initiative?

 - Don't know.
 Everything is individual there.
 Someone initially stood at position 5655 and believes that the code has no prospects.
 Someone, in principle, is not very active, waiting for the text to appear.
 Working group meetings are an additional waste of time, averaging 3.5 hours per week.
 This is a lot for a deputy.